rust-lang/reference/src/inline-assembly.md

 r[asm.evaluation]

 r[asm.evaluation.general]
-Each evaluation of an *asm block* shall perform an operation that correpsonds to the result of a valid sequence of operations on the Minirust Abstract Machine.
-The behaviour is undefined if the operations performed by the asm block do not validly correspond to a valid sequence of Minirust operations.
+Each evaluation of an *asm block* performs an operation that correpsonds to the result of a valid sequence of operations on the Rust Abstract Machine.
+The behaviour is undefined if the operations performed by the asm block do not validly correspond to a valid sequence of operations on the Abstract Machine.

 > [!NOTE]
 > The operation the asm block performs may differ between evaluations of the same asm block.